apache/tvm/docs/langref/relay_expr.rst

 of the A-normal form).

 =======================
-Control Flow Expression
+Control Flow Expressions
 =======================

-Control flow expressions allow the network topology to change based on the value of previously executed expressions.
+Control flow expressions allow the graph topology to change based on the value of previously executed expressions.

 Call